jbrown1618/vector/docs/api/vector.sparsevector.toarray.md

 `S[]`

-The contents of the vector as an array
+The contents of the vector